chsword/vscode_workspace_manager/README.md

 1. **Install the Extension**: Search for "Workspace Manager" in VS Code extensions
 2. **Open the Panel**: Click on the Workspace Manager icon in the activity bar
-3. **Automatic Setup**: The extension will automatically detect your recent workspaces
+3. **Automatic Setup**: The extension will automatically sync from VS Code's history database
 4. **Start Organizing**: Add tags, descriptions, and favorites to your workspaces

 ## 📖 Usage